AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 To share data streams with a community:

 - There must already be data streams created within your tenant.
+For instructions, see <xref:gpStreams>.

 - Your user role must be assigned the **Share** permissions for data streams.
-For more information, see <xref:manage-streams>.
+If you do not have these permissions, request them from a Tenant Administrator.

 ## Share streams